artsakenos/PebbleChain/src/main/java/tk/artsakenos/pebblechain/README.md

 If recipient is set:

 * Data can be encrypted with recipient public key
-* Header can eventually be also encrypted according to some version, so that only recipient can check block validity
+* Header can be encrypted, so that only recipient can check block validity
-* TODO, i'll use SuperBouncyCastle and Base64 encoding.
+* TODO: Use SuperBouncyCastle and Base64 encoding.